Virgil van Dijk ‘praying for speedy recovery’ for those hurt in parade incident

 Officers quickly surrounded the car as witnesses attempted to stop the driver, who was eventually detained by police.

-The Prime Minister said he was in close contact with Rotheram about the incident, adding: “Scenes of joy turned to utter horror and devastation, and my thoughts and the thoughts of the whole country are with all of those that are affected, those injured, which of course includes children, their families, their friends, the whole community, Liverpool fans everywhere.”
+The Prime Minister said he was in close contact with Liverpool metro mayor Steve Rotheram about the incident, adding: “Scenes of joy turned to utter horror and devastation, and my thoughts and the thoughts of the whole country are with all of those that are affected, those injured, which of course includes children, their families, their friends, the whole community, Liverpool fans everywhere.”

 Sir Keir Starmer also said it was a “matter for the police” that they gave details about the man who was arrested.